whooohq/whq-dev-tryout/README.md

 9. Don't need to make any internal page or extras.
 Links, like the menus, can just point to an empty # anchor.
 Again, we don't want to extend this test any longer for you.
 If you like, you can link menu items with anchors and auto-scroll to the corresponding section on the same home page, like a single page site.
 This is just optional.
 10. Remember point 4, please.
 We are interested in seeing your general WordPress development skills.
 So please, code your own HTML/CSS/JS, use WP's features and try to follow [WP's coding standars](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
 This is important.
 Not knowing nor use WP's enqueue scripts, for example, is a no-no for us.

-This tryout shouldn't take more than 60 minutes to complete, if you know how a basic WordPress theme works.

-Check the two methods on how to start to know more.

 ## Do your Tryout

 You will have to have your own local development environment ready to work.
 If you don't have one, we recommend to use [Local WP](https://localwp.com/).

 Install you own WordPress locally, use the required theme, use the optional plugins, don't forget the rules, and... go for it!.

+This tryout shouldn't take more than 60 minutes to complete, if you know how to develop a basic WordPress theme.

 ## Deliver your Tryout